Expert Advice On Improving Your Home

 • Screen guards have large holes that allow water through while keeping debris out.
 On average, you can expect to spend $4.43 per linear foot for screen guards.

 • Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and allow debris to slide off as opposed to sitting on top of the gutters.
+They're durable and encourage debris to slide off rather than sitting on top of the gutters.
 On average, you can expect to spend $4.16 per linear foot for mesh guards.

-• Micro-mesh guards are normally the most effective.
-They have smaller holes than standard mesh guards and allow even less debris through.
-Micro-mesh guards cost roughly $5.24 per linear foot.
+• Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris into your gutters than mesh.
+They are very effective.
+Micro-mesh guards cost around $5.24 per linear foot.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.